jovanjenjic/react-lightweight-calendar/README.md

   - `text`: Information text associated with the dot.
   - `date`: The date on which the dot will be positioned.

 - `timeDateFormat`: An object that defines the format of time units displayed on the calendar.
-It should have the following properties:
+More about acceptable formats: https://date-fns.org/v2.29.3/docs/format.
   - `day`: The format for displaying the day in the calendar header.
   - `hour`: The format for displaying the hour on the left side of the calendar.
   - `monthYear`: The text for displaying the month and year in the navigation.